 Note: You do not need any special gear to do this hike.
 It has metal rungs like a via ferrata, but since there are no places to clip in, there is no need for a harness or a via ferrata set-up.
 However, you should wear a good pair of hiking shoes or boots.
 You need shoes with a good grip for the smooth granite surfaces and to climb the iron rungs.

 The Precipice Trail ends at the summit of Champlain Mountain.
 Now it’s a downhill walk back to the parking lot.
 No more iron rungs, no more cliff walks.
-Just a chance to enjoy the view and celebrate your accomplishment.
+Just enjoy the view and celebrate your accomplishment.

 Hiking to the Parking Lot